arikast/askbash/README.md

 - If you want spaces after your completions, then you need to quote them and include the space as part of the completion, eg:
     '-r ':

-- As seen above, all completions must end with a colon, with the exception of references which occur after the colon (but the colon must still be present!)
+- As seen above, each completion definition in your *.yml file must end with a colon, with the exception of references which occur after the colon (but the colon must still be present!)

 Examples